-The following reference is updated regularly and aims to cover most anything related to life settlements.
-If you don’t find the information you need here, please let us know by calling (866) 445-6641 and asking us your questions directly.
-Last Update: July, 2017.
+The following life settlements reference is updated regularly and aims to cover most anything related to life settlements.
+If you don’t find the information you need here, please let us know by calling (866) 878-9611 and asking us your questions directly.

 Just like any other asset, a life insurance policy can be sold by one party to another for cash.
 So very simply, a life settlement is a transaction in which a life insurance policy is sold by one party to another.